dmccaffrey01/CI_PP1_SPIRITUAL_JOURNEY/README.md

 6. As a experienced meditator/returning user, I want information on meditation techniques, So that I can learn and practise
 7. As a experienced meditator/returning user, I want book recommendations on these topics, So that I can continue to learn and practise more
 8. As a experienced meditator/returning user, I want app recommendations and info, So that I can continue to learn and practise more
-9. I want retreat recommendations and info, So that I can further my progress
+9. As a experienced meditator/returning user, I want retreat recommendations and info, So that I can further my progress
 10. As a experienced meditator/returning user, I want a feature where I can receive more information on a weekly basis, So that I can continue to learn and practise more
 11. As a experienced meditator/returning user, I want a beginners guide to enlightenment and a pathway, So that I can comeback and use this resource along my journey
 12. As a experienced meditator/returning user, I want a enlightenment map, So that I can check my progress